wo3kie/cxxDojo/README.md

 **ssl/https.cpp**
 Implement a function to make secure connection with https server.
 Use can use Bing Web Search API as a use case.

-**countBits.cpp**
-Implement a program to count 1 bits in a number.
-Can you use constexpr to do it?

 **reverseWords.cpp**
 Implement a program to reverse words in a given sentence.